 How Quizzes Work

 Knowing the tactics of a concept is important, but so is understanding the fundamental human psychology behind these tactics.
-Ryan studied neuroscience at Brown and thought he was going to become a doctor, but instead he made his parents proud by deciding to sell e-books online teaching people how to make Scrabble tile jewelry and care for their orchids.
+Ryan studied neuroscience at Brown and thought he was going to become a doctor, but instead he made his parents proud by deciding to sell ebooks online teaching people how to make Scrabble tile jewelry and care for their orchids.
 So psychology intrigues him.
+And when it comes to quizzes, there’s an underlying psychology at work.
+But how and what makes quizzes work?
+Why are they so effective in generating the desired results for businesses, big and small?
+It’s time to deconstruct the amazing power of quizzes and what makes them tick or check all the right boxes:

 #1 The power of self-discovery:

-The universal promise to teach people more about themselves.
+The universal promise to teach people more about themselves is driven by the enormous power that self-discovery holds for any person, whether they are young or old.
 When Ryan speaks in front of live audiences, he names a bunch of quizzes and asks the audience to raise their hand if they have taken them.
 Myers-Briggs?
 DISC Assessment?
 Kolbe?
 Enneagram?
 Roger Hamilton’s Wealth Dynamics Profile?
 The Fascination Profile?
 The overwhelming majority of the audience has raised their hand for at least five of them almost every time.
 This is because let’s be honest, we are obsessed with ourselves!

 #2 Power of micro-commitments.

-Whenever you ask someone to do anything, your prospect’s brain initially perceives this change as a threat, kicking off that fight-or-flight response in the amygdala.
-We all have a way to hack this fear response by shrinking the size of the step that you ask someone to take to be so small that it’s impossible to fail.
+Whenever you ask someone to do anything, your prospect’s brain initially perceives this change as a threat, kicking off that fight-or-flight response in the amygdala – part of the brain that drives emotions as well as behavior.
+But there is a way to hack this fear response that we all can harness.
+It’s by shrinking the size of the step that you ask someone to take – make it so small that it’ll be unlikely for them to decline.
+Quite simply, by designing a small step in the right direction for your customers, it’ll be impossible for you to fail.

 - Say you are trying to convince yourself to work out.
 One step could be to put on a running shoe.
 Or take one step toward the door where your shoes are.

 When you create a small step for when someone lands on your website, you create what’s called action-taking momentum.
 They dip their toe in the water, then their ankle, then their leg.
 Before they know it, they are in the swimming pool with you.
-With a quiz, begin with a simple “grease the wheels” question.
+When you’re about to create a quiz funnel, it’d be best to begin with a simple “grease the wheels” question.
 “Are you a beginner or an experienced entrepreneur starting a new business?”
 “Are you a left-handed tennis player or a right-handed player?”
-That question should be a micro-commitment to get people to take the first step into action with you.
+Such types of questions act like a micro-commitment to get people to take the first step into action with you.

 #3.
 Attract, Diagnose, Prescribe.